Spotify has quietly removed 113 episodes of Joe Rogan’s podcast amid controversy

 Enjoy unlimited access to 70 million ad-free songs and podcasts with Amazon Music Sign up now for a 30-day free trialSign up

-Jones was banned by Spotify for creating “hate content”, although previously permitted Rogan to have him as a guest on his show.
+Jones was banned by Spotify for creating “hate content”, although it permitted Rogan to have him as a guest on his show.
 The episode has now been deleted.

 Last month, Prince Harry and Meghan Markle also revealed they had “expressed concerns” to Spotify, with whom they have a deal worth a reported $18m (£13.3m), about the spreading of “disinformation”.

-In the wake of this statement, an old episode in which he shared his candid views on Meghan Markle and Prince Harry, resurfaced online.
+In the wake of this statement, an old episode in which Rogan shared his candid views on Meghan Markle and Prince Harry, resurfaced online.

 Register for free to continue reading